-Hearing the community calls for better relations between youth and law enforcement, Gia spearheaded the development of the Youth Outreach Project, Bridging the Gap: Kids and Cops.
-Officers receive training on racial and ethnic disparities and adolescent development, youth are trained on their constitutional rights and their responsibilities when in contact with law enforcement, and community members are trained to facilitate youth and officers during five-hour forums.
-Gia is proud of this proactive approach to stakeholder engagement and law enforcement accountability and with federal grant funding, she oversaw the development of the curriculum, convened an expert advisory committee to guide the process, hired and managed staff and managed programming for over 5 years.
-The Project was recently evaluated and demonstrated notable effectiveness with a significant change in perceptions for youth and law enforcement towards each other in Denver.
+As the former Community Relations Ombudsman with Denver's Office of the Independent Monitor, Gia spearheaded the development of the Youth Outreach Project, Bridging the Gap: Kids and Cops.
+She is proud of this proactive approach to stakeholder engagement and law enforcement accountability, and with federal grant funding, she oversaw the development of the curriculum, convened an expert advisory committee to guide the process, and supervised programming for over 5 years.
+Officers receive training on racial and ethnic disparities and adolescent development; youth are trained on their constitutional rights and their responsibilities when in contact with law enforcement; and community members are trained to facilitate productive discussion between youth and officers during five-hour forums.
+The project was independently evaluated by the University of Colorado and demonstrated notable effectiveness with a significant change in perceptions for youth and law enforcement towards each other in Denver.